 Last step – The role play

 Role play is the typical “finale” of an interview.
-One can actually win the job contract, or lose his chances completely in a role play.
-Interviewer will represent a client of a bank and you will play a banker.
-That is a scenario. . . .Job candidates are supposed to uncover the needs of the client, sell him something, take care of the transaction, or do other tasks personal bankers do in their daily job.
+One can actually win the job contract, or lose all their chances in a role play.
+Interviewer will play a client of a bank, and you will play a banker.
+That is a basic scenario.
+You will be supposed to uncover the needs of the client, sell them something, take care of the transaction, or do other tasks personal bankers normally do in their job.

 It is not easy, I know… However, you should always accept the role play.
-If you refuse to do it (complaining about lack of time to prepare, or lack of knowledge, as many job seekers do complain), they will screen you out immediately.
-Try to be yourself, listen and just then talk, use the right questions and never forget that you are there for the client, not contrariwise.
+If you refused to do it (complaining about lack of time, or lack of knowledge, as many job seekers do), they would screen you out immediately.
+Try to be yourself, listen to their needs, use the right questions, and never forget that you are there for the client, not contrariwise.

 What to say at the end?

-Dozens of competitors, tough interview questions and a role play… Well, it’s difficult to get this job.
-If you need some advanced help, if you want to do something more than the other job seekers do to prepare for their interview, please have a look at our Personal Banker Interview Guide.
-You will find there multiple brilliant answers to all tough interview questions, winning interview strategies, as well as a detailed guide on how to ace the typical role play scenarios for personal bankers.
-It’s your chance to stand out from the crowd and get this job.
-But will you take it?
+Dozens of competitors, tough interview questions, and a role play… It’s difficult to get this job.
+If you need some advanced help, if you want to do something more than the other job seekers do when preparing for their interview, you can have a look at my Personal Banker Interview Guide.

 You will find multiple brilliant answers to all tough interview questions, winning interview strategies, as well as a detailed guide on how to ace the typical role play for personal bankers.